 During the late 1990s the five-part Genealogical Proof Standard (GPS) was developed.
 Today eighty-three published standards cover the same ground in more detail.
-See Genealogy Standards, fiftieth-anniversary edition (Nashville: Ancestry, 2014), which includes standards for documenting, researching, writing, lecturing, and continuing education.
+See Genealogy Standards, 2nd edition (Nashville: Ancestry, 2019), which includes standards for documenting, researching, writing, lecturing, and continuing education.

 The five interdependent parts of the GPS still serve as a ready-reference condensed version.
 To meet standards,